 The Company acquired a 100% interest in the Caldera property by staking.
 This gold project located in Puebla State, Mexico, 10 km from Almaden's Ixtaca zone on its Tuligtic property, was discovered by the Company in 2007 during a regional exploration program and expanded in 2008.
 Further geological mapping and sampling were carried out in March and April 2009 with encouraging results.
 A drill program was being considered for this property and is fully permitted, but it was decided to option this property to Windstorm Resources Inc. ("Windstorm").
 To earn a 60% interest in the property, Windstorm would have to incur exploration expenditures of US\$5,000,000 and issue 1,000,000 shares to the Company within six years.
-During the year ended December 31, 2011, the Company incurred \$858 in costs after recoveries on the property.
+Subsequent to March 31, 2012, Windstorm terminated the Option Agreement.